 Dr Suzy Morton is a haematology consultant at the Queen Elizabeth Hospital, University Hospitals Birmingham and NHS Blood and Transplant.
 She works predominantly in transfusion medicine and non malignant haematology.
 She has a keen interest in education and teaches doctors at all levels as well as medical students and allied healthcare professionals.
 She is the transfusion representative on the West Midlands Haematology Specialty Training Committee and the educational lead for haematology SpRs at QEHB.
 She is the transfusion representative on the BSH education committee and sits on the NBTC education working group.
 Suzy runs a Twitter account aimed at delivering transfusion education; you can follow her @TransfusionWM

-Dr Helen Parry is an NIHR clinical lecturer in haematology at the University of Birmingham and University Hospitals Birmingham.
-Her interests are in malignant haematology and in particular chronic lymphocytic leukaemia, for which she co-authored the BCSH guideline.
-Following her PhD, she has continued to research the impact of secondary immunodeficiency in haematological diseases, including the impact of novel therapies on immunity and vaccination.
-Helen has active grants with AMS and BSH and also lectures regularly.
-She has an interest in patient engagement and optimising service integration between primary and secondary care.
+Dr Helen Parry is an Associate Professor in Haematology at the University of Birmingham and Honorary Consultant Haematologist at University Hospitals Birmingham.
+Her research interests are in vaccination, malignant haematology and the impact of novel therapies on immunity.
+She co-authors the BCSH guideline for CLL management and has led on several UK COVID-19 research studies and trials in the immunocompromised and healthy elderly.
+She also has an interest in optimising service integration between primary and secondary care.

 For more information about the podcasts and your hosts, please listen to our “episode zero” (see top of page).